CCBDA-UPC/Assignments-2020/Lab09.md

 In the policy, replace **YOUR-BUCKET** with the name of your bucket.

-From the zip files downloaded, upload `index.html`, `script.js` (modified version), `styles.css` to the bucket.
+Upload [`index.html`](Lambda-example/index.html), the modified `script.js`, and [`styles.css`](Lambda-example/styles.css) to the bucket.
 Select all three and grant them public access.

 Verify that the endpoint shows you the following contents:

  <p align="center"><img src="./images/Lab09-S3-web-form.png" alt="S3 public access" title="S3 public access"/></p>

-If you type anything in the form, an error will appear.
 If you open the browser console you will see the following error:

 ``html
 Access to XMLHttpRequest at 'https://YOUR-API-HOST/test/serverless-controller?TableName=shopping-list' from origin 'http://YOUR-BUCKET-URL' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.